BTNeandertha1/BTDiablo/README.md

 - Nihlathak, Countess and Izual have less of a chance to drop gold
    - Countess has her drop table fixed P8 now is best for not only keys but also Runes
 - Following Bosses can now drop Uber Keys
-- Blood Raven now summons Uber Dolls and Has Charger Minions
+- Blood Raven now summons Souls and Has Charger Minions
 - Key Bosses
    - Blood Raven = Terror
    - Countess = Terror